What are Today’s Young Entrepreneurs Doing Wrong?

 Finally, our young entrepreneurs are back in business, which is a good move, but by this time they’ve lost taste and dear time.

 Then they make the mistake every entrepreneur makes.
-They fall for the shiny object syndrome (SOS) – a disease of distraction, that affects all beginning entrepreneurs.
+They fall into shiny object syndrome, a common trap for new entrepreneurs.

-They fail to realize that they are unique in their own abilities.
+Its better they realizes that they’re better in their domain of expertise.
 And keep going into one business opportunity after another, and whatever is pushed on them by greedy, unscrupulous, businessmen and women and friends, who are salivating for their raw flesh.

 They keep losing because they never take a step back to unlearn what’s no longer useful.
 They assume the theories they picked up in college are enough to make it in the world of entrepreneurship.
 But real-world success takes a different kind of learning.